jao11/XMIMSIM/User-guide.md

 ![XMI-MSIM on startup](../wiki/figures/01start-window.png)

-XMI-MSIM may also be started on most platforms by double clicking XMI-MSIM input-files (.xmsi extension) and output-files (.xmso extenstion) in your platform's file manager, thereby loading the file's contents.
+XMI-MSIM may also be started on most platforms by double clicking XMI-MSIM input-files (.xmsi extension) and output-files (.xmso extension) in your platform's file manager, thereby loading the file's contents.

 The main view of the XMI-MSIM consists of three pages that each serve a well-defined purpose.
 The first page is used to generate inputfiles, based on a number of parameters that are defined by the user.
 The second page allows for the execution of these files, while the third and last page is designed to visualise the results and help in their interpretation.
 The purpose of the following sections is to provide an in-depth guide on how to operate these pages.